 Headline Image: Photo by Andrew Buchanan on Unsplash

 A trailblazer for open banking and the leading pan-European one-stop shop for online savings and investments, Berlin-based fintech Raisin was founded in 2012 by Dr. Tamaz Georgadze (CEO), Dr. Frank Freund (CFO) and Michael Stephan (COO).
-Raisin’s platforms — under the brand WeltSparen in the German-speaking world — are breaking down barriers to better savings for European consumers and SMEs: Raisin’s marketplace offers simple access at no charge to attractive and guaranteed deposit products from all over Europe, as well as globally diversified, cost-effective ETF portfolios (currently available in Germany).
+Raisin’s platforms — under the brand WeltSparen in the German-speaking world — are breaking down barriers to better savings for European consumers and SMEs: Raisin’s marketplace offers simple access at no charge to attractive and guaranteed deposit products from all over Europe up to EUR 100,000 per client and bank, as well as globally diversified, cost-effective ETF portfolios (currently available in Germany).
 With one online registration, customers can choose from all available investments and subsequently manage their accounts.
 Since launch in 2013, Raisin has brokered 13.5 billion EUR for more than 180,000 customers in 28+ European countries and almost 80 partner banks.
 Raisin was named to Europe’s top 5 fintechs by the renowned FinTech50 awards and is backed by prestigious European and American investors such as PayPal, Thrive Capital, Index Ventures, Orange Digital Ventures and Ribbit Capital.